anticlergygang/shdb/README.md

-# shdb: setHacked database - a database app with helpful functions to manipulate data
+# shdb: setHacked database - a database app.

 find a dev here if you need help: https://discord.gg/RRHvYUe